Mosh vs Dense: hair loss treatment compared (2026)

 | Discount | Referral via the link, no code | Referral via the link, no code |

-Details are based on publicly available information at the time of writing and can change.
+Details are based on publicly available information and can change.
 Prescription medicines are subject to individual clinical assessment by a registered Australian practitioner.
-This comparison is not medical advice.

 Clinical versus topical: the difference that matters

 The single most important thing to understand is that Mosh and Dense sit in different categories.
 Mosh is a telehealth service.
-You complete a questionnaire and upload photos, a registered Australian practitioner reviews your case, and if it is appropriate you may be prescribed finasteride or minoxidil, delivered on a subscription.
+You complete a questionnaire and upload photos, a registered Australian practitioner reviews your case, and if it is appropriate you may be prescribed prescription treatment, delivered on a subscription.
 The review step is the point: not everyone who applies is eligible, and the practitioner can decline or redirect you, which is exactly what you would want a prescriber to do.

 Dense Hair Experts is a topical hair-care brand.
 Its shampoos, conditioners, serums, and scalp treatments are aimed at density, thickness, and scalp health, and you buy them directly online with no consultation.
 There are no prescription ingredients.
 So the comparison is not about which is a better product, it is about which category fits your situation.
 Active, progressing loss usually needs the prescription route; early thinning and general density care can suit a topical routine.

-What Mosh can prescribe, and the rules around it
+How the Mosh service works, and the rules around it

-That last point is the compliance line and the honest one.
+That last point is the compliance line.
 Nothing is dispensed automatically.
 Suitability is assessed individually, decided by a registered practitioner, and never guaranteed before that assessment.
 The consultation itself takes a few minutes and commits you to nothing, which is the real argument for it: hair-loss treatment tends to reward starting early, and the online route removes the friction that keeps many men from ever booking an appointment.

 Want to know what, if anything, you would be offered clinically?
 Mosh's online consultation is the usual starting point.
 A few minutes, reviewed by a registered Australian practitioner, no commitment.